NorwegianVeterinaryInstitute/OKcheck/CONTRIBUTING.md

 ## Development guidelines

 If you want to contribute code, you are welcome to do so.
-Please try to adhere to some principles and style convention used for `NVIverse`-packages.
+You will find a description of the code conventions, which have been used, in the vignette “NVIverse code conventions” in the package `NVIpackager`.
+A summary of the principles and style convention used for `NVIverse`-packages is given below.

 -   Please limit the number of package dependencies for `OKcheck`.
 The use of base functions is much appreciated.